 Like most big cities, every part of town has its own flavor and style.
 This is particularly true for Los Angeles, where the personality of a neighborhood can shift just by crossing a street.
-When you’re thinking about moving to Los Angeles, this is both good and bad.
-Chances are you can find a place that fits your tastes like a glove.
-On the other hand, the number of choices can be overwhelming.
-Here’s one attempt at mapping the neighborhoods of LA.
-This may be more beneficial once you’ve narrowed down a few apartments and want to learn about each location.
+When thinking about moving to Los Angeles, it’s important to research the neighborhood you’re considering to make sure it fits your preferences (here’s an overview of Eastside Los Angeles neighborhoods).

-Traffic is a Monster
+2) Traffic is a Monster

 This should come as no surprise.
 LA traffic is notoriously busy and slow, pretty much at all times of the day.
 INRIX, the creator of the global traffic index, says that LA has the fifth worst traffic in the United States, and drivers spend an average of 128 hours a year in traffic.
 For comparison, the top four were Boston, Washington D.C., Chicago, and New York City.